wooster0/soft/README.md

 * A GPU may not be available
 * You know exactly what's happening

-## Naming

-The library is called Wool because it is a **soft**ware renderer and is very soft and easy to use.

 ## FAQ

 ### Question

-Why are the example backends not part of Wool itself?
+Why are the example backends not part of Soft itself?
 So that I doesn't have to copy the example backend that renders the grid into my app for my platform/environment?

 ### Answer

 This is because doing so would be a monumental task and significantly increase complexity.
-For example, if the Vulkan example backend would be a backend as part of the Wool library itself: how would we ever provide enough control over what's happening inside the backend for every use case?
+For example, if the Vulkan example backend would be a backend as part of the Soft library itself: how would we ever provide enough control over what's happening inside the backend for every use case?
 The Vulkan API gives the user a ton of control that we would have to pass through our abstraction.
-Or for Wasm: how would we include the JavaScript that interpolates the memory it gets from Zig through Wasm as an image in the Wool library and make it so that the user has enough control over it?
+Or for Wasm: how would we include the JavaScript that interpolates the memory it gets from Zig through Wasm as an image in the Soft library and make it so that the user has enough control over it?

-All this is why platform/environment-specific backends stay out of the Wool library itself and drawing the grid is left to the user.
+All this is why platform/environment-specific backends stay out of the Soft library itself and drawing the grid is left to the user.
 As always, you can take inspiration from the example backends for rendering your grid in your environment.
-This is one thing Wool does not do for you out of the box.
+This is one thing Soft does not do for you out of the box.